sgrao001/MyBooks/oot/Observation of Thoughts.md

 ## Acceptance
 ![[ShahAlamConveyingGrantOfDiwanitoLordClive-BenjaminWest1765.jpeg]]<p style="color: #f09e5a;"><span class="highlight-text">Acceptance</span></p>

-Robert Clive of The British East India Company, a public corporation, accepted the Grant of the Diwani from Shah 'Alam, in 1765, effectively netting tax returns each year from three Indian provinces, Bihar, Bengal and Orissa, of a sum exceeding the GDP of UK.
+Robert Clive of The British East India Company, a public corporation, accepted the Grant of the Diwani from Shah 'Alam, in 1765, effectively netting tax returns each year from three Indian provinces, Bihar, Bengal and Orissa, of a sum exceeding the GDP of UK at the time.

 Acceptance of a win incurs a responsibility and commitment that defines the final outcome from the win.